-In addition to your business name, you can register a DBA or "doing business as" name, to signify that you're doing business under a name different from the legal business name. — Getty Images/sturti
+In addition to your business name, you can register a DBA or "doing business as" name to signify that you're doing business under a name different from the legal business name. — Getty Images/Lucy Lambriex

 Your business name is one of your most important assets, and once you've found the right one, you want to protect it by registering it with the state.
 Here are six steps you’ll take to register your business name.

-The state you live in and the type of entity you’re forming will dictate the paperwork needed to get started.
-Your best bet is to check your Secretary of State’s website to see what you need to do.
+The state you live in and the type of entity you're forming dictate the paperwork needed to get started.
+Your best bet is to check your secretary of state's website to see what you need to do and if any fees are required.

-Once you’ve registered your business with the state, you need to apply for an Employer Identification Number (EIN).
-An EIN is a separate tax number for your business, and you can apply on the IRS’s website.
+Once you've registered your business with the state, you must apply for an employer identification number (EIN).
+An EIN is a separate tax number for your business, and you can apply on the IRS' website.

 You'll start the application by selecting your business entity.
 For instance, if you choose an LLC, you’ll provide the following information about your business: